-- 1. Our church should have only Singaporeans on certain committees. - 2.
+- 1. Our church should have only people from our own country on certain committees. - 2.
 Men in church leadership should at least be middle class. - 3.
-Our pastor should be an American (or any other specific nationality). - 4.
+Our pastor should be a Westerner (or any other specific nationality). - 4.
 It's OK to reserve better seats at church for certain people. - 5.
-American pastors should earn more than Asians with equal experience and roles.
+Westerner pastors should earn more than our people with equal experience and roles.